nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 ### Data publication

-At some point you or your client want to publish the project
+At some point you or your client wants to publish the project

 There are two options
 1. Publish a snapshot of your ARC repository and get a DOI (coming soon)